+Closure

-Closure (10 minutes)
+(10 minutes)

-Ask students to describe the problem patterns on the activity sheet.
-Have them discuss how the patterns helped them predict the sums.
+Ask students to describe the patterns on the activity sheet.
+Have them discuss what the patterns are and how they helped predict the sums.
 As a class, name two or three additional problems to extend each set.